jiechen2358/VirtualFittingRoom/README.md

       pip install cython pycocotools

 ## Reference
-* For Instance Segmentation, our implementation based on https://github.com/matterport/Mask_RCNN.
+* For Instance Segmentation, our implementation is based on https://github.com/matterport/Mask_RCNN.
-* For Neural Style Transfer, our implementation based on CS231n Assignment3 Style Transfer Notebook.
-We modified it to some script so that we can use it more conveniently.
+* For Neural Style Transfer, our implementation is based on CS231n Assignment3 Style Transfer Notebook.
+We refer the structure and modify it to script format so that we can use it more conveniently.
 See https://github.com/jiechen2358/VirtualFittingRoom/tree/master/styletransfer.
 * For Neural Style Transfer, we also refer https://github.com/anishathalye/neural-style (Copyright (c) 2015-2018 Anish Athalye.
 Released under GPLv3).
-The reason is we found it includes some mechanism to maintain the color.
-One of our future work is to remain color information, either on content or on texture by introduce a new color loss.
+The reason is that we found it includes some mechanism to maintain the color.
+One of our future work is to remain color information, either on content or on texture by introducing new color loss.